 Snake plants are low maintenance and can grow up to 6 feet tall.
-These native tropical/subtropical succulents are sometimes called mother-in-law tongues and enjoy a more humid environment.
-Since they’re succulents, you’ll want to be wary of overwatering and follow the soak and dry method (wait until the top inch or two of soil is dry, then soak until water comes out the bottom).
+These native tropical and subtropical succulents are sometimes called mother-in-law tongues and enjoy a more humid environment.
+Since they’re succulents, you’ll still want to be wary of overwatering and follow the soak and dry method (wait until the top inch or two of soil is dry, then soak until water comes out the bottom).

 The best houseplants for allergies will almost always be ones that don’t flower or produce a lot of pollen.
-There are plenty of plants whose beauty mainly comes from their leaves, stretching far beyond this list of six plants.
-Depending on the type of lighting and environment conditions in your home, you can have a wide variety of houseplants that will improve the air quality of your home.
+There are plenty of plants whose beauty mainly comes from their leaves, stretching far beyond this list of seven plants.
+Depending on your available lighting and environmental conditions, you can have a wide variety of houseplants that will improve your home’s air quality.